 The nerves were getting to her, and she just took my hand, and we walked inside.
 We clearly suck at keeping secrets from each other.
-As we were walking through the outdoor museum, her palm was so sweaty and she was super quiet.
+As we walked through the outdoor museum, her palm was so sweaty, and she was super quiet.

-When I proposed to Katlyn a month later, I did it in Long Beach, CA. We both had never been, and I knew that she would want something very intimate & in private.
+When I proposed to Katlyn a month later, I did it in Long Beach, California.
+We both had never been, and I knew that she would want something very intimate and in private.
 So, I drove us to California with the ring in my pocket the entire time, and after dinner, we went back to our Airbnb right on the beach.

 We both shared a glass of wine, and I decided that there would be no better time than that to ask her to marry me.
 I got down on one knee in pajamas and told her all of the reasons why I would be honored to be her wife.

 For me, our engagement is a constant reminder of serenity.
-I have found the person that wants to love me through my hardest days, and will always give me 100% of her.
+I have found the person that wants to love me through my most challenging days and will always give me 100% of her.
 Being her girlfriend meant everything to me, and I thought when we would become engaged, nothing would really “change” because I already felt like we had committed to each other.
 However, after the day we both proposed, it felt totally euphoric.

-We talk more now about future life goals that ever before, and I feel more confident in us every single day.
+We talk more now about future life goals than ever before.
+I feel more confident in us every single day.
 Being engaged to someone like her is the most honorable feeling.

 When it came to wedding planning at first, we didn’t know where to begin!
-We have found that we have been in sync with what we want our day together to look like – which has been perfect!
+We have found we have been in sync with what we want our day together to look like.
+Which has been perfect!

 We hope it is a constant party where our two worlds can collide.
-We want the least amount of sitting & the most amount of dancing possible!
+We want the least amount of sitting and the most amount of dancing possible!
 Style-wise, we are going for upscale and elegant (no jeans, no kids).
-We want this to be a monumental day for every single guest, and for it to leave a lasting impression on everyone.
+We want this to be a monumental day for every guest and leave a lasting impression on everyone.
 Especially us.

-Our photographer, Tiago, is out first and only option for our wedding.
+Our photographer, Tiago, is our first and only option for our wedding.

 He has been the most accepting and welcoming photographer we have ever worked with, and we know he will have our best interest in mind.

 As far are vendors, we have browsed several social media platforms for different local artists to showcase their talents at our wedding.
-We love supporting small businesses, so we plan on using a local florist that has a very chic and creative style.
-We booked a DJ that will MC the wedding as well, the music is the heartbeat of the wedding!
+We love supporting small businesses, so we plan to use a local florist with a very chic and creative style.
+We booked a DJ that will MC the wedding as well.
+The music is the heartbeat of the wedding!

 We have used Pinterest for many of our wedding ideas and looked up different vendors on Instagram.
-We take bits of inspiration from all we see and have put together a very clear vision of what our wedding will look like.
-We also follow some LGBTQ friendly blogs that have shared some awesome same-sex wedding ideas.
+Taking bits of inspiration from all we see and have put together a clear vision of what our wedding will look like.
+Also, we follow some LGBTQ friendly blogs that have shared some awesome same-sex wedding ideas.

 We have our date and venue set.
-We decided to get married at Mansion 54 here in Las Vegas.
+Deciding to get married at Mansion 54 here in Las Vegas.
 It is an outdoor/indoor venue that is located near the arts district downtown.
 It will be the Saturday of Memorial Day weekend on 5/23/2020.
-We wanted to pick a place that advertised that they were inclusive venue because we are very proud to be who we are.
+We wanted to pick a place that advertised that they were an inclusive venue because we are very proud to be who we are.

 Fun fact: Elvis and Marilynn Monroe use to stay in the Mansion when they would perform in Vegas.
 It is a gorgeous venue!

 We are so looking forward to seeing each other on our wedding day, and we are lucky to have very supportive families.
-So many of Katlyn’s friends and family are going to fly in from her home town in Baltimore to join us here in Vegas, and we are very fortunate.
-We cannot wait to become the McCormick family, and start planning to have children the following year!
+Many of Katlyn’s friends and family will fly in from her hometown in Baltimore to join us here in Vegas, and we are very fortunate.
+We cannot wait to become the McCormick family and start planning to have children the following year!

-I think it is important for people to know that a same-sex wedding can be ANYTHING they want it to be.
+People need to know that a same-sex wedding can be ANYTHING they want it to be.
 We will both be in dresses, both have a wedding party in dresses [plus two women in suits], and we will have the best time doing it.
-Many people will ask “so who is wearing the Tux” and frankly, we would both wear one if we wanted to!
+Many people will ask, “so who is wearing the Tux,” and frankly, we would both wear one if we wanted to!